BoyceLab/OHDSITrainTheTrainer/docs/modules/module-01-intro-ohdsi.md

-# Module 01 · Introduction to OHDSI & OMOP
+# Module 01 · Introduction to OHDSI & OMOP:  Standardized Vocabularies and the CDM

 !!! info "Program Context"
     This module is part of the oncology-focused Train-the-Trainer program with integrated modules and persona-specific side exercises for vocabulary experts, statisticians, SQL-oriented data scientists, and clinicians.